- Design industry shaping loyalty programs

 The future looks promising though, as the government plans initiatives to boost digital adoption among businesses.
 Through initiatives such as the Dubai Internet of Things Strategy, the government seeks to improve technology infrastructure in the region, improve access to talent and venture capital funding for tech startups, and improve business agility.

-Groceries and FMCG are low involvement purchases that don’t lend themselves easily to customer loyalty.
+Groceries and FMCG are low-involvement purchases that don’t lend themselves easily to customer loyalty.
 Most people don’t wake up in the morning and go – ‘Today, I am going to buy milk from XYZ store’.
 Customers simply want fresh fruits and vegetables quickly at a good price point, and the source/store is of little importance.

 Moreover, grocery retailers operate on razor-thin margins, limiting the value of the rewards and benefits payouts they can offer to customers.
 How then, can grocery brands boost customer loyalty for their business?
 The key is to leverage customer data to craft personalized experiences/promotions tailored to customers’ purchase habits/product preferences, map customer purchase cycles, and deliver a seamless shopping experience on all channels.

 According to a Bond Report, “Top programs differentiate and lead by prioritizing the program experience over the end reward itself”.
-This statement holds especially true for grocery retailers looking to retain customers for the long run.
+This statement holds especially true for grocery retailers looking to retain customers in the long run.

-A recent panel discussion about ecommerce and logistics in the Middle East revealed some interesting insights.
+A recent panel discussion about e-commerce and logistics in the Middle East revealed some interesting insights.
 Madhav Kurup, CEO of Hellman Worldwide Logistics noted how last-mile delivery and returns were major bottlenecks in the Middle East.

 What is the major reason for these problems?
 Ali Thabet from DHL Express Middle East explained that customers often fail to register their delivery address correctly or are unavailable to collect an order when it’s delivered.
 The issue is compounded by the strong prevalence of Cash on Delivery in the region.

 One of the ways companies can avoid this is by adding an extra verification step during checkout, but retailers fail to do this, as they feel it might be cumbersome for customers.
-Thus, the last mile delivery problem prevails.
+Thus, the last-mile delivery problem prevails.

-The panel also noted how Dubai and Hong Kong have similar infrastructure and regulations, and still, they fail to offer same day or one-hour deliveries.
+The panel also noted how Dubai and Hong Kong have similar infrastructure and regulations, and still, they fail to offer same-day or one-hour deliveries.
 Even though there are more than 130 ecommerce companies in the region, merely two of them offer same-day delivery.
 Again, incorrect delivery locations, inefficient planning, and management are the major roadblocks.

 The pandemic has further compounded these challenges.
 As one study shows, the delivery time for omnichannel grocery stores such as Lulu Hypermarket increased to ten days, while marketplaces such as El Grocer and Instashop took two days to fulfill customer orders.
 The reason?
 A shortage of vehicles and drivers during the lockdown.

 To say the pandemic changed customer behaviors would be a gross understatement.
-It literally brought about a massive overhaul that would otherwise have taken years.
+It brought about a massive overhaul that would otherwise have taken years.

 But here’s what’s most important for grocery retailers to note: 48% of customers stated they would continue using digital contactless payments, even after the pandemic.